Sporting events may never be same following COVID pandemic

 Comfort level varies

-The talk of having fans filling up stadiums and arenas around the world again sounded promising, though the stark reality was evident from the fact it was being discussed on a videoconference instead of live at the annual technology convention that usually brings nearly 200,000 people together in Las Vegas.
+The talk of having fans filling up stadiums and arenas around the world again sounded promising, though the stark reality was evident from the fact it was being discussed on a videoconference instead of live at the annual technology convention, which usually brings nearly 200,000 people together in Las Vegas.

-Mass vaccination is obviously the first step, but confidence in all of the technologies and the safety of congregating is going to take time to rebuild, according to Jim Digby, president and co-founder of the Event Safety Alliance, a non-profit trade association of live event industry professionals.
+Mass vaccination is the obvious first step, but confidence in all of the technologies and the safety of congregating is going to take time to rebuild, according to Jim Digby, president and co-founder of the Event Safety Alliance, a nonprofit trade association of live event industry professionals.

 “I think it’s going to be some time before we’re anywhere close to the kind of numbers and capacities we saw pre-COVID,” he said.
 “It’s going to require all the competent tools that we can muster applied against good policy, good practices and a compliant audience, as well, which is something hard for us to control.
 People’s risk thresholds are different and each of us is made differently.
 We’ve got some challenges ahead, for sure.”

-That’s a reality that was recognized early on in the pandemic by UFC president Dana White, who was one of the first to bring his sport back in empty venues during the pandemic.
+That’s a reality that was recognized early on in the pandemic by White and the UFC, who restarted operations in May, just two months after the sports world shut down, then staged an event nearly every Saturday the rest of the year.

-Speaking on the phone on Wednesday from Abu Dhabi, where the UFC was set to welcome about 2,000 fans to its live event on ABC on Saturday afternoon, White said he doesn’t believe he will be hosting full-capacity shows for some time.

-It is all about who can weather the storm and keep their business alive.
-I don’t even know how it’s possible, but it’s what you have to do.
-You have to start figuring out how to adapt.”

 Necessary intrusiveness